 In business, commercial audio and video systems rarely work separately and independently from one another.
-They work together, so it makes sense that in order to have a great video system, you need a great audio system as well.
+They work together, so it makes sense that to have a great video system, you need a great audio system as well.

 Does Your Business Need a Commercial Audio Sound System?

-The video part of the design is always the most visible because of the nicer displays and projectors that are now available but don’t make the mistake of not putting just as much thought into a good commercial audio system.
+The video part of the design is always the most visible because of the nicer displays and projectors that are now available, but don’t make the mistake of not putting just as much thought into a good commercial audio system.
 Both are essential to giving a business a creative leg up on the competition.